lkozina1309/lkozina1309/README.md

-Hi, I’m @lkozina1309
+Hi, I’m @lkozina1309 (Luka Kozina), Aerospace Engineer from Nasice, Croatia.

-I’m interested in drones, robotics and technology
+I’m interested in drones, aviation, robotics and technology

-I’m currently learning PX4, Ardupilot, OpenCV and ROS I’m looking to collaborate on ...
+I’m currently learning PX4, Ardupilot, OpenCV and ROS.

+I’m looking to collaborate on autonomous drones and computer vision projects.

 How to reach me ...

 <!---